isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-best-stain-for-red-oak-floors.markdown

 Having the above article outlining the best stain for red oak floors, you now know the kind of stain you want.
 However, a further recommendation is given below to help you make a better choice on a great
 [exterior wood stain](https://pestpolicy.com/best-exterior-wood-stain/)
 .
-- I highly recommend General Finishes Gel Oil-Base Stain for the best oil-based gel stain because of its great features and high ratings.
-It can also be used on other woods other than red oak and gives an excellent finish.
+- I highly recommend General Finishes Gel Oil-Base Stain for the best oil-based gel stain because of its great features and high ratings.� It can also be used on other woods other than red oak and gives an excellent finish.
 - For the best interior wood stain Minwax-63483000, Stain Wood Finish Marker makes an excellent choice.
 Despite being designed for interior and small surfaces, this stain also repairs light scratches on wooden surfaces and is durable.